helidon-io/helidon/declarative/README.md

 - `ServerRequest` - Helidon WebServer request
 - `ServerResponse` - Helidon WebServer response
 - `io.helidon.common.context.Context` - server request context
-- other parameters as supported by code generators for other features (i.e. `SecurityContext` will be supported as soon as security feature is implemented) - see `io.helidon.declarative.codegen.http.webserver.spi.HttpParameterCodegenProvider`
+- `io.helidon.common.security.SecurityContext` and `io.helidon.security.SecurityContext` - request security context when
+  security is configured
+- additional types supported through `io.helidon.declarative.codegen.http.webserver.spi.HttpParameterCodegenProvider`

 Parameters defined by qualifiers (may be an `Optional`, supports `Mappers`):

 - `@Http.HeaderParam` - a named header from the request
 - `@Http.QueryParam` - a named query parameter
 - `@Http.PathParam` - a named parameter from the definition of `@Http.Path`
+- `@Http.CookieParam` - a named cookie from the request
+- `@Http.FormParam` - a named URL-encoded form parameter
 - `@Http.Entity` - the HTTP request entity
+- `@Http.RequestParams` - a record grouping request parameters, with annotations on its components; server records can also contain supported parameters identified by type

+Named headers, query parameters, cookies, and form parameters also support `List<T>` and `Optional<List<T>>`.
+Form parameters require `application/x-www-form-urlencoded` consumption and cannot be combined with an entity parameter, including one inside a request-parameter record.

 ### Configuration

-Currently we only support use of configuration in String annotation properties, where a template can be used that will be read from configuration, such as `@RestServer.Listener("${my-endpoint.listener:admin}")`, which would look for `my-endpoint.listener` property in configuration, and if not found, would use the default value of `admin` instead.

-Capability to override values specified through annotations and additional configurability of declarative features will be designed later.
+Server and listener options use normal WebServer configuration.
+Endpoint routing annotations define the generated paths, listener selection, headers, and media types; they do not have a general configuration-override mechanism.
+In particular, `@RestServer.Listener` supplies a literal listener name.

 ### Implementation

 A `__HttpFeature` class is code generated for each `@RestServer.Endpoint`.
-This type creates entry point interceptors for each method.
+This type registers handlers through `HttpEntryPoint.EntryPoints`, which invokes registry-provided entry point interceptors.
-The feature is a "usual" `HttpFeature` picked up by WebServer starter service.
+The feature is an `HttpFeature` picked up by the WebServer starter service.
 In case a `Http.Produces` or `Http.Consumes` is defined on an endpoint type or method, the route tests the Accept/Content-Type headers respectively, and only invokes the method if both match.
 Method annotations replace endpoint type defaults; an empty method annotation clears the corresponding default.
 Type-level `Http.Consumes` applies only to endpoint